lpmoe/MITAlexaSkill/README.md

-#Alexa MIT Skill Version 1.0
+# Alexa MIT Skill Version 1.0

 This skill will allow a user to retrieve MIT courses information using the course number.
-The user can find out course title, course description and course instructor.
-It will also allow the user to add the course to the calendar.
+The user can find out course title, course description and course instructor.It will also allow the user to add the course to the calendar.

 Alexa Lambda Service
-Alexa service will goes through the questions and answers nodes. function askMIT 		 //Ask the first question function newSessionHandler  	// set state to start up and  welcome the user function startSkillHandlers 	// Call at the start of the skill, picks and ask first question for the user askQuestionHandlers    		// user will have been asked a question when this intent is called.
+Alexa service will goes through the questions and answers nodes. function askMIT 		 //Ask the first question

+function newSessionHandler  	// set state to start up and  welcome the user function startSkillHandlers 	// Call at the start of the skill, picks and ask first question for the user askQuestionHandlers    		// user will have been asked a question when this intent is called.
 We want to look at their yes/no